 Share or Save your timelapse

-Click on the thumbnail in the lower right hand corner to access the gallery.
-Click on the image that shows a “clock movie icon” in the lower left corner to view and share your created timelapse.
+Your finished timelapse will be available in the Arsenal gallery.
+Click on the thumbnail in the lower right-hand corner to access the gallery.
+Click on the image that shows a “clock movie icon” in the lower-left corner to view and share your created timelapse.
 Click the share button to save or share your video to social media.
+To save your timelapse to your phone automatically, navigate to the Settings screen and turn on the “Save to Phone” feature and select “Timelapses”.

 Are you using a Slider to shoot your timelapse?
 Arsenal offers this for many of our supported cameras.
 You can learn more here: Getting started with a Slider for Timelapse